1. Home

 Written by Renato Oliveira

-The commitment to building gas tankers at the giant Brasfels shipyard (Angra dos Reis -RJ), the Brazilian headquarters of Keppel O&M in Singapore, presents a good opportunity for the powerful Asian conglomerate.
+The bet on the construction of gas carriers, at the giant Brasfels shipyard (Angra dos Reis – RJ), the Brazilian headquarters of Keppel O&M from Singapore, emerges as a good opportunity for the powerful Asian conglomerate.

-Keppel O&M (Brasfels), and Golar LNG Limited (Golar) concluded a successful project in the conversion of a vessel carrying liquefied natural gas (LNGC) on a Floating Liquefaction Vessel (FLNG) that will save approximately 33% of greenhouse gas emissions compared to a new FLNG construction, this is equivalent to taking approximately 13.500 cars off the road for one year.
+Keppel O&M (Brasfels) and Golar LNG Limited (Golar) have completed a successful project converting a liquefied natural gas carrier (LNGC) into a floating liquefaction vessel (FLNG) that will save approximately 33% in greenhouse gas emissions compared to a new FLNG construction, which is equivalent to removing about 13,500 cars from the roads for a year.
 National shipyards have already been consulted.

-It is estimated, with the creation of the new gas market by the current government, a high demand for this type of vessel in the next 3 or 4 years, aiming to meet the outflow of the pre-salt natural gas.
+It is estimated that, with the creation of the new gas market by the current government, there will be a high demand for this type of vessel in the next 3 to 4 years aimed at meeting the flow of natural gas from the pre-salt.

-The construction of these vessels in Brazil would be an alternative to the insufficient pipeline network to transport natural gas in the country, which is 9,5 km long.
-These are gas pipelines that move natural gas from the natural gas processing units, the UPGNs, to the storage facilities.
+The construction of these vessels in Brazil would be an alternative to the insufficient pipeline network for transporting natural gas in the country, which is 9,500 km.
+These are gas pipelines that transport natural gas from natural gas processing units, UPGNs, to storage facilities.

-To give you an idea, Argentina, for example, has a transport network of 16 km, practically twice as much as Brazil's, even though it has a territory one third smaller.
+For context, Argentina, for example, has a transportation pipeline network of 16,000 km, almost double that of Brazil, even though it has a territory one-third smaller.

-A Keppel O&M has an extensive track record in vessel conversion.
-In addition to converting the world's first FLNG in 2017, Keppel O&M converted the world's first floating production storage and offloading (FPSO) vessel in 1981 and the world's first floating storage regasification unit (FSRU) in 2008. has already converted 134 production vessels, including FPSOs, FLNGs and FSRUs.
+The Keppel O&M has an extensive history in ship conversion.
+In addition to converting the world’s first FLNG in 2017, Keppel O&M converted the world’s first floating production storage and offloading vessel (FPSO) in 1981 and the first floating storage regasification unit (FSRU) in 2008.
+In total, it has converted 134 production ships, including FPSOs, FLNGs, and FSRUs.

 By Renato Oliveira